Top of the page

 Symptoms may include:

 You will need to avoid eating solid food until you are better.
-Instead, you will get fluids and nutrition through a vein (IV).
-This helps prevent dehydration.
-It also lets your bowel rest.
+Instead, you will get fluids and nutrition through a vein (I.V.).
+This also lets your bowel rest.

 You may have a tube that goes through your nose and into your stomach.
 This can help ease pain and bloating.